The Middle Years at Stanley

 block In Reader’s Workshop children are asked to read “Just Right Books” and dig deep into their thinking about the text.

-block Children are asked to focus on strategies that good readers use, such as asking questions, inferring, determining importance, making connections, and accessing background knowledge.
+block Children are asked to focus on strategies that good readers use in a variety of genres, such as asking questions, inferring, determining importance, making connections, and accessing background knowledge.

 block 3-4-5 students also participate in book clubs throughout the year, allowing children to practice talking about books with their peers.